huanrenfeng/huanrenfeng.github.io/_posts/2020-11-19-switch-from-chrome-to-edge-to-vivaldi.md

 As I remember, the settings UI is a window too in Firefox.

 I might switch to Firefox when I need to.

+## Brave

+It is said that we can make money through Brave??
+Also it is said it's faster.
+I'm going to give it a shot.